Brinsupri FDA Approval History

 Treatment for: Bronchiectasis

-Brensocatib is a dipeptidyl peptidase 1 inhibitor in development for the treatment of patients with bronchiectasis.
+Brinsupri (brensocatib) is a dipeptidyl peptidase 1 inhibitor for the treatment of patients with bronchiectasis.

 - Bronchiectasis is chronic lung disease characterized by permanent dilation of the bronchi due to a cycle of infection, inflammation, and lung tissue damage.
-Symptoms include chronic cough, excessive sputum production, shortness of breath, and repeated respiratory infections, which can worsen the underlying condition.
+A distinctive characteristic of bronchiectasis is frequent exacerbations, or flares, when symptoms worsen, such as coughing, increased mucus, shortness of breath and fatigue.

-- Brensocatib is a small molecule, oral, reversible inhibitor of dipeptidyl peptidase 1 (DPP1), an enzyme responsible for activating neutrophil serine proteases (NSPs) in neutrophils when they are formed in the bone marrow.
+- Brinsupri contains brensocatib, which is a small molecule, oral, reversible inhibitor of dipeptidyl peptidase 1 (DPP1), an enzyme responsible for activating neutrophil serine proteases (NSPs) in neutrophils when they are formed in the bone marrow.
 Neutrophils accumulate in the airways and result in excessive active NSPs that cause lung destruction and inflammation in chronic inflammatory lung diseases.
 Brensocatib is thought to work to decrease the damaging effects of bronchiectasis and other neutrophil-driven inflammatory conditions by inhibiting DPP1 and its activation of NSPs.

-- Brensocatib is also being developed for the treatment of patients with chronic rhinosinusitis without nasal polyps, hidradenitis suppurativa, and other neutrophil-mediated diseases.
+- Brensocatib is also being studied for use in the treatment of patients with chronic rhinosinusitis without nasal polyps, hidradenitis suppurativa, and other neutrophil-mediated diseases.

 Further information